greywolve/calderwood-paper/src/06_testing.md

 talk on "How NOT to measure latency" given at Strange Loop in 2015. [@51_gil_tene]

-We are primarily interested in the max throughput we can achieve while achieving sub 100ms latencies.
+We are primarily interested in the max throughput we can achieve while achieving sub 100ms latencies for the 99.9th percentile.

-The maximum stable throughput which we are able at sub 100ms latency is 320/ops, and is shown in [@fig:latency320].
+The maximum stable throughput with the above goal is 320/ops, and is shown in [@fig:latency320].

-Beyond this point we quickly approach latency values way above our target, see [@fig:latency320].
+Beyond this point we quickly approach latency values way above our target, see [@fig:latency385].

 ![Latency percentile distribution for 320 ops/s.](figures/latency320.pdf){#fig:latency320}